charlesbrandt/public/system/browsers.md

 # Browsers

-The window to the internet.
+A window to the internet.
 Settings for an optimal session.